Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Problem Formulation

 \subsection{Pulmonary Tree Labeling}

 In this study, we address the pulmonary tree labeling problem in 3D CT images.
-Specifically, given a binary volumetric image of a pulmonary tree, our objective is to provide accurate 19-class segmentation of the pulmonary airway, artery, and vein trees into segmental-level branches and components, demonstrated in Fig. \ref{fig:dataset} (b).
-Through this process, each foreground pixel will be assigned to its respective semantic class.
+Specifically, given a binary volumetric image of a pulmonary tree, our objective is to provide an accurate 19-class (18 foreground classes + 1 background) segmentation of the pulmonary airway, artery, and vein trees into segmental-level branches and extra-pulmonary components, demonstrated in Fig.~\ref{fig:dataset} and Fig.~\ref{fig:problem_formulation}.
+Each foreground pixel will be assigned to its respective semantic class.

-When evaluating the segmentation performance, we consider the presence of intersegmental veins and the potential ambiguity in their class assignment.
-Intersegmental veins are veins that lie along the border between two neighboring pulmonary segments~\cite{Oizumi2014TechniquesTD_inter_vein}, highlighted in Fig. \ref{fig:problem_formulation}.
-As pulmonary tree branches are involved in the boundary definition of pulmonary segments\cite{Kuang2022WhatMF}, intersegmental veins pose an inherent challenge in their class definition.
-To address this issue, we mask out the intersegmental veins during the evaluation and only focus on segmentation of the pulmonary airway, artery, and veins within each individual segment.
+While this task reconstructs a high-resolution 3D shape with dense annotations, the primary challenge lies in the correct labeling of key branching points, and distal end points~\citep{TNN}.
+As the pixels contained in the 3D image have large quantities, learning signals targeting these key locations in the tree structures is overpowered.
+In Fig.~\ref{fig:metrics}, a few test samples illustrate that overall voxel-level dice performances do not translate to performances at key locations due to the large volume of pixels that could be easily classified.
+Therefore, another key component of this labeling problem is to ensure a particularly precise annotation at these important locations.
+To this end, we preprocess the volume and derive an approximate representation of key points as nodes in a skeleton graph (Sec.~\ref{subsec:dataset_preprocess}) and perform graph node/edge classification for evaluation.